Hook Story Offer - Formula

 Think about it.
 If a person is not getting enough leads, it means, he is not making much profit.
 An investment of five hundred dollars could be a huge bargain for him.

-At this point, you need to give him more reasons to believe in your offered solution.
+At this point, you need to give him more reasons to believe in the solution you offer.

 Seemingly, 5 main triggers can be used: